mdtahsinamin/30day-js/README.md

 Understand and define functions using `function` declaration, expression, and `arrow functions`.
 Use `function parameter` and `default values` effectively.
 Create `higher order functions`.

+### Day - 5 :

+Create and manipulate arrays using various methods, transform and aggregate array data map, filer,and reduce.
+Iterate over array using loop and iteration methods.

 Thank you @Chai ar Code